LFC report: Changing pretrial detention won't lower crime

 "What the bill is proposing is rather than fixing the things that aren't going right is broadening the number of people we are going to bring into a system that is already stressed," he said.

-He said the Law Offices of the Public Defender would need to hire three times more attorneys than they already have in order to respond within a few days to every one of these cases.
+He said the Law Offices of the Public Defender would need to hire three times more attorneys than they already have in order to respond to the existing caseload.
+If the law changes, he said, they would need even more staff in order to respond within a few days to every one of these cases.

 "Significant legislation like this needs time for everyone to look at it and debate its merits, and we have not had that," Baur said.

-Note: Editor's note: This story has been updated.
-Chief Public Defender Bennett Baur says the Law Offices of the Public Defender needs three times more attorneys regardless of whether the bill passes.